fealrone/internship-2021/README.md

 		2. If one of the mentors wants to get a copy of your newly pushed branch to his local, what command should he use in order to download contents from the remote repository?
 		3. What is the command to list down all local branches?
 		4. (**Bonus!**) How about list down all remote branches?
-		5. Suppose you go back to master/main branch and delete your `<your name>-feature` branch,  can you still move back to your local branch?
+		5. Suppose you go back to master/main branch and delete your local `<your name>-feature` branch, can you still move back to your local branch?
 			a.
 If yes, will it automatically create a local branch by simply checking it out?
 			b.
 If no, do you still need to create a new branch bearing the name `<your name>-feature` branch?
 ---
 17. Go back to master/main branch.
 18. Delete your newly created local branch `<your name>-feature-branch`.